Occupy Wall Street: Notable responses

-Time Magazine: Person of the Year 2011

-OWS was mentioned by Time Magazine in its 2011 selection of "The Protester" as Person of the Year.
+OWS was mentioned by Time magazine in its 2011 selection of "The Protester" as Person of the Year.

 Criticism

-A number of criticisms of Occupy Wall Street have emerged, both during the movement's most active period and subsequently after.
-These criticism include a lack of clear goals, false claim as the 99%, a lack of measurable change, trouble conveying its message, a failure to continue its support base, pursuing the wrong audience, and accusations of anti-Semitism.

 The Occupy Movement has been criticized for not having a set of clear demands that could be used to prompt formal policy change.
 This lack of agenda has been cited as the reason why the Occupy Movement fizzled before achieving any specific legislative changes.
 Although the lack of demands has simultaneously been argued as one of the advantages of the movement, the protesters in Occupy rejected the idea of having only one demand, or a set of demands, and instead represented a host of broad demands that did not specifically allude to a desired policy agenda.

-Although the movement's primary slogan was "We are the 99%," it was criticized for not encompassing the voice of the entire 99%, specifically lower class individuals and minorities.
-For example, it was characterized as being overwhelmingly white and poorly representative of the needs of the immigrant population.
-The lack of African American presence was especially notable, with the movement being criticized in several news outlets and journal articles for its lack of inclusivity and racial diversity.
+Although the movement's primary slogan was "We are the 99%", it was criticized for not encompassing the voice of the entire 99%, specifically lower-class individuals and minorities.
+For example, it was characterized as being "overwhelmingly white".
+The lack of African-American presence was especially notable, with the movement being criticized in several news outlets and journal articles for its lack of black protestors.